blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 })();
 ```

-Basically an IIEF (Ben Alman) is the way of wrapping a code fragment, it is automatically invoked in the last line `();` and assigned to the _global variable_ `moduleTwo`.

-IIEF is also a way of _creating a new scope (function-scoped)_ to decide what to hide and what to show but also to _reduce name clashing_ among functions.
-This approach has some __drawbacks__:
+An IIFE is a _function definition_ that immediately calls itself in the last line `();` and creates a _new scope (function-scoped)_ along with a _private space_.
+The interface is assigned to the _global variable_ `moduleTwo`, the _namespace_, usable by all.
+The namespace to invoke the public API and the private space to hide the logic of the module.

+__Pro Tip.__ Think about the first paranthesis of the IIFE `(` as a shield to protect the logic, and the _anonymous object literal_ `return` as the interface _export_.
+The `var moduleTwo` implicitly _imports_ the visibile elements make them available in the global scope.
+{: .notice--info}

+### Drawbacks

+This approach has some drawbacks:

-- import/export functionality relies on global variables and this increase the possibility of name clashes;
+- import/export functionality relies on _global variables_ and this increase the possibility of name clashes;
-- a script does not explicitly load the dependencies it depends on, so the developer has to list in the proper order all the direct and indirect dependencies
+- a script does not _explicitly load_ the dependencies it depends on, so the developer has to list in the proper order all the direct and indirect dependencies;
 - scripts are _synchronous_.

+### EcmaScript 6

-Scripts cannot import module declaratively, the programmatic module loader API must be use exploiting a new variant of `<script>`:
+In ES6 scripts cannot import module declaratively, the _programmatic module loader API_ must be use exploiting a new variant of `<script>`:

 ```javascript
 <script type="module">